 Laying down on a comfortable elevated platform while it swings back and forth feels so relaxing.
 You can sleep for hours on end.
-Here are 5 of the best garden hammocks of 2017 that can be used both indoors and outdoors.
+Here are 5 of the best garden hammocks that can be used both indoors and outdoors.

 Is your room lacking in space?
 Check out these 8 clever space saving beds that are attractive yet functional.Mobile and tablet users just swipe across...